Coventry Building Society bereavement: 0800 587 4565

 Sole account closure (over £50,000, probate required)Months – depends on probate timeline

-CBS’s own processing, once they have the documents, is measured in weeks rather than months.
-The longer delays come from obtaining the Grant of Probate, particularly if inheritance tax is due, if the will is contested, or if the estate is complex.
+CBS’s own processing, once they have all the documents, is measured in weeks.
+The longer delays come from obtaining the Grant of Probate – particularly if inheritance tax is due, if the will is contested, or if the estate is complex.

 If you are unsure whether the total CBS sole account balance exceeds £50,000, call the bereavement team – they can confirm the total balances held across all accounts in the deceased’s name.

-Check for both savings accounts and a mortgage.
-CBS is primarily known as a savings provider, but it also offers mortgages.
-If the deceased was a CBS mortgage holder, notify the bereavement team about it at the same time as reporting savings accounts – the team can handle both in a single call or form submission.
+Check for both savings and a mortgage.
+CBS is primarily known as a savings provider, but it has a significant mortgage book.
+If the deceased was a CBS mortgage holder, notify the mortgage bereavement line (0800 121 8765) at the same time as savings – the processes run in parallel and it avoids delays.

-All personal representatives may need to sign the closure form.
-If there are multiple executors named in the will, or multiple administrators, all of them may need to sign the account closure documentation.
-If one executor is abroad or difficult to reach, factor this in early – it is one of the more common causes of delay.
+All executors may need to sign.
+If there are multiple executors named in the will, all of them may need to sign the closure form.
+If one executor is abroad or difficult to reach, factor this in early.

-Do not send original documents by post if you can avoid it.
+Do not send original documents by post.
 CBS accepts copies of the death certificate.
 In branch, staff can copy it and return the original on the spot.
-If originals go missing in the post, obtaining a replacement from the General Register Office takes time and costs money.
+If originals are lost in the post, obtaining a replacement from the General Register Office takes time and costs money.

 CBS is a mutual building society.
-Accounts may not appear in tools designed to locate bank accounts.
-If you suspect the deceased held a CBS account but cannot find paperwork, search old post or email for correspondence from “Coventry Building Society” or “thecoventry.co.uk” – CBS occasionally used the latter address.
+CBS accounts may not appear in tools designed to locate bank accounts.
+If you suspect the deceased held a CBS account but cannot find paperwork, search old post or email for correspondence from “Coventry Building Society” or “thecoventry.co.uk”.

 Summary

 To notify Coventry Building Society of a death, call 0800 587 4565 (Monday–Friday, 8am–7pm; Saturday, 9am–2pm) or complete the online form at coventrybuildingsociety.co.uk/member/help/member-support/register-a-bereavement.
-Have the deceased’s name, date of birth, date of death, and any account numbers ready.
+Have the deceased’s name, date of birth, date of death, and any account numbers to hand.

-CBS will freeze sole accounts immediately and transfer joint accounts to the surviving holder on receipt of the death certificate.
+CBS freezes sole accounts immediately and transfers joint accounts (held as joint tenants) to the surviving holder on receipt of the death certificate.
 For sole accounts, a Grant of Probate is required if the combined sole balance exceeds £50,000; below that threshold, the account closure form alone is sufficient.
-Expect CBS’s letter with next steps within 5–10 working days of notification.

-If you also need to notify other building societies, see our guides to notifying Yorkshire Building Society, notifying Skipton Building Society, notifying Leeds Building Society, and notifying Nationwide.
+If you also need to notify other building societies, see our guides to Nationwide, Yorkshire Building Society, Skipton Building Society, and Leeds Building Society.

-Sources: Coventry Building Society bereavement page (coventrybuildingsociety.co.uk, verified May 2026); CBS bereavement FAQs (coventrybuildingsociety.co.uk, verified May 2026); CBS Additional Allowance ISA (coventrybuildingsociety.co.uk, verified May 2026); HMCTS probate service (gov.uk); IHT423 form (gov.uk).
+Sources: Coventry Building Society bereavement page (coventrybuildingsociety.co.uk, verified June 2026); CBS bereavement FAQs (coventrybuildingsociety.co.uk, verified June 2026); CBS Additional Allowance ISA (coventrybuildingsociety.co.uk, verified June 2026); CBS acquisition announcement (coventrybuildingsociety.co.uk, verified June 2026); Death Notification Service – who can I notify (deathnotificationservice.co.uk, verified June 2026); HMCTS probate service (gov.uk); IHT423 form (gov.uk); Pay Inheritance Tax from deceased’s account (gov.uk); Scottish Courts – dealing with a deceased’s estate (scotcourts.gov.uk).